jlesage/docker-render-template/README.md

 optional arguments:
-  -h, --help            show this help message and exit --force-list FORCE_LIST
+  -h, --help            show this help message and exit --max-num-passes MAX_NUM_PASSES
+                        Maximum number of passes to perform.
+  --force-list FORCE_LIST
                         Comma-separated list of XML elements to be considered as a list, even if there is only a single child of a